Sharing all the tips & tricks for how to lay an Amazing DIY brick patio over dirt using reclaimed bricks on a budget!

 We finally finished the brick portion of our sunken patio project.
-This DIY brick patio project took way longer than I ever imagined but I couldn’t be happier with how it turned out!!!
+This DIY brick patio project took way longer than I ever imagined but I couldn’t be happier with how it turned out!

-DIY Brick Patio
+Amazing DIY Brick Patio on a Budget

 *this post contains affiliate links for more information check out our disclosure page here*

-After taking down the deck at the start of this project we were SUPER excited to find the original brick patio still here that there was no question that we wanted to bring the brick back.
+After taking down the deck at the start of this project we were SUPER excited to find the original brick patio still here that there was no question that we wanted to bring the old brick back.

 Just look at that gorgeous brick!!!